-As an industry, I think it is fair to say we can improve our ability to match stocking rate to carrying capacity.
-With the northern Australia critical date upon us once again, and the southern one not too far away, now is the time to get out in the paddock and work out how much feed you have available to carry you through to the next growing season.
+As an industry, it’s fair to say we can improve our ability to match stocking rate to carrying capacity.
+When the critical date gets close, it’s time to get out in the paddock and calculate how much feed you have available to last through to the next growing season.

-If you use your grazing chart to measure what your animals have actually removed from paddocks during/after a graze, then you can ‘calibrate’ your estimates using your livestock to become quite accurate at feed budgeting.
+If you use a grazing chart to measure what your animals have actually removed from paddocks during and after a graze, then you can ‘calibrate’ your estimates using your livestock and become quite accurate at feed budgeting.

-New players will need to be more hands on, and we suggest the ‘stepping out the square’ method.
-You can do this by stepping out the area required to feed one LSU or DSE for one day, and converting that to SDH or DDH.
-Anyone who’s attended the Grazing for Profit School or RCS Grazing Clinic will have had a go at this on the field trip.
-This method is okay in even country where it’s easy to find an area representative of the paddock, but it’s not so accurate in uneven country (Hint: SDH/DDH = 10,000m2 / number of m2 for one LSU/DSE for one day).
+New players will need to be more hands-on.
+If this is you, we suggest the ‘stepping out the square’ method.
+You can do this by stepping out the area required to feed one LSU or DSE for one day and converting that to SDH or DDH.
+Anyone who’s attended the Grazing for Profit School or RCS Grazing Clinic will have experience with this from the field trip.
+This method works in even country where it’s easy to find an area representative of the paddock, but it’s not so accurate in uneven country (Hint: SDH/DDH = 10,000m2 / number of m2 for one LSU/DSE for one day).

-We recommend you consider both physical estimates (what have you actually got) as well as the SDH/100mm or DDH/100mm forecasts in your future stocking rate decisions.
+We recommend you consider both physical estimates (what have you actually got) and the SDH/100mm or DDH/100mm forecasts in your future stocking rate decisions.

-During your non-growing (rationing) periods, please keep reviewing your physical estimates to ensure you have enough feed to ration out.
-Take a look at the article on a ‘pilot’s approach to grazing’ for another view on grazing.
+During your non-growing (rationing) periods, reviewing your physical estimates is vital to ensure you have enough feed to ration out.

 Feed budgeting is a big decision with big economic repercussions.
 The decisions you make now will significantly impact your business over the next 12 to 18 months.